osisoft/Client-Failover-Service/content/health/health-and-diagnostic.md

 The Client Failover Service also produces diagnostic data which lives alongside the health data.
 You can use diagnostic data to find more information about a particular Client Failover Service instance.

-The data can be sent to both PI Web API endpoints or Aveva Data Hub (ADH) endpoints.
+The data can be sent to both PI Web API endpoints or AVEVA Data Hub endpoints.
 For more information on configuring health, see [Health Endpoints](xref:HealthEndpoints).

 ## Health endpoint differences

 Two OMF endpoints are currently supported for adapter health data:

 - PI Web API
-- Aveva Data Hub (ADH)
+- AVEVA Data Hub

 There are a few differences in how these two systems treat the associated health and diagnostics data.

 - PI Web API parses the information and sends it to configured PI servers for the OMF endpoint.
 The static data is used to create an AF structure on a PI AF server.
 The dynamic health data is time-series data that is stored in PI points on a PI Data Archive.
 You can see it in the AF structure as PI point data reference attributes.

-- In Aveva Data Hub (ADH), both health and diagnostics data are created as assets.
+- In AVEVA Data Hub, both health and diagnostics data are created as assets.
 The data are available in the Asset Explorer and you can use them in the ADH Trend feature.
-For more information, see the ADH documentation [Assets](https://docs.osisoft.com/bundle/ocs/page/add-organize-data/organize-data/assets/asset-concept.html).
+For more information, see the AVEVA Data Hub documentation [Assets](https://docs.osisoft.com/bundle/ocs/page/add-organize-data/organize-data/assets/asset-concept.html).
 For dynamic data, each value is its own stream with the timestamp property as the single index.

 ## AF structure